Student Performance Review Committee

 C. SPRC Meetings

 The SPRC meets at the conclusion of each semester after official grades have been posted by the University to review the academic records of students referred by their department for review.
-The SPRC reviews the academic progress of students who:
+The SPRC reviews the academic progress of students in graduate programs who:

 - failed to raise the program cumulative GPA to a 3.00 (no rounding permitted) or better at the completion of no more than two academic program semesters (including any Summer sessions) of probation;